vinkrish/MachineLearning/docs/terminology.md

 **Learning Rate**
 A scalar used to train a model via gradient descent.
 During each iteration, the gradient descent algorithm multiplies the learning rate by the gradient.
 The resulting product is called the gradient step.

+### HPO

+Hyperparameter Optimization is the search for the set of hyperparameters that produces the best model performance.

 ### Time Series Analysis